Greg0-22/SignUp-Form/README.md

 Commit #2 07/09:
 Added validation to the form.
 It's getting late, so I will finish this tomorrow.
 All I see left is styling with css and maybe using javascript to compare the passwords.
 I could also have colors change if the input is valid/invalid and add a password checklist so the 'user' knows what the password requirements are before inputting.
 The next commit will be after the css styling is majorly done.
 So far, this is a pretty easy project it is reminding me of the fundamentals.

+Commit #3 07/12:
+Had time to wrap this up.
+Commit for completing most of the CSS styling.
+The submit button area and the form still need some styling and functionality in the form.
+At the end, I may change the background and logo just to add a better look.